grab/engineering-blog/_posts/2019-08-01-data-first-sla-always.md

 </div>
 <p>&nbsp;</p>

-There are a few settings that we can configure to influence the degree of scalability for a streaming app
+There are a few settings that we can configure to influence the degree of scalability for a streaming app:

 *   _spark.dynamicAllocation.enabled=true_ gives spark autonomy to provision / revoke executors to suit the workload
 *   _[spark.dynamicAllocation.maxExecutors](https://jaceklaskowski.gitbooks.io/mastering-apache-spark/spark-dynamic-allocation.html%23spark.dynamicAllocation.minExecutors)_ controls the maximum job parallelism
 *   _maxOffsetsPerTrigger_ controls the maximum number of messages ingested from Kafka per microbatch
 *   _trigger_ controls the duration between microbatchs and is a property of the DataStreamWriter class

-### Data as key health indicator
+### Data as Key Health Indicator

 Scaling the number of streaming jobs without prior collection of performance metrics is a bad idea.
-There is a high chance that you will discover a dead stream when checking your stream hours after initialization.
+There is a high chance that you will discover a dead stream when checking your stream hours after initialisation.
 I’ll cite Murphy's law as proof.

 Thus we vigilantly monitored our data streams.
 We used tools such as Datadog for metric monitoring, Slack for oncall issue reporting, PagerDuty for urgent cases and our inhouse data auditor as a service (DASH) for counts discrepancy reporting between streamed and source data.
 More details on monitoring will be discussed in the later part.

-### Streams are ephemeral
+### Streams are Ephemeral

 Streams may die due to a hundred and one reasons so don’t blame yourself or your programming insecurities.
 Issues with upstream dependencies, such as a node within your Kafka cluster running out of disk space, could lead to partition unavailability which would crash the application.
 On one occasion, our streaming application was unable to resolve DNS when writing to AWS S3 storage.
 This amounted to multiple failures within our Spark job that eventually culminated in the termination of the stream.